 2.4 Shares and participation certificates

 Every voting registered share entered in the company’s Share Register entitles its owner to one vote at the General Meeting.
-There are no transfer or voting right restrictions.
+There are no transfer or voting right restrictions, except for those specified in Item 2.6 below.
 No participation certificates have been issued.

 2.5 Dividend-right certificates